sherlockhoe90/another-attempt-at-website-1/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

-My name is Andrey, and I am a member of the CMS experiment at the LHC since 2006, when I started working on my master’s degree at Moscow Institute of Physics and Technology (Russia).
+My name is Nehansh and not Andrey, and I am a member of the CMS experiment at the LHC since 2006, when I started working on my master’s degree at Moscow Institute of Physics and Technology (Russia).
 After that I joined a PhD program at Northwestern University (US) and defended my PhD thesis